Scott's 50s Biography

 The first couple of days are a moderately undulating trail through thickly wooded forests, climbing up past original Chilkoot campsite ruins & artifacts (... an old cast iron stove.
 What stories it could tell.)

 The image above is the base of the Golden Stairs.
-The Scales would be behind you to the left on a hill.
+The Scales would be behind you to the left on a mountain's outcrop.
 The black line going up the mountain to the left is the Golden Stairs.
-The black is the men and women climbing the stairs so tightly packed one after the other that if you stepped out of line to rest, it was difficult to get back into line.
+The black is the single file line of men and women climbing the stairs so tightly packed one after the other that if you stepped out of line to rest, it was difficult to get back into line.

 Note: this is a stereo photo, so if you zoom it out and position your head correctly, your eyes will move these two images together, creating a 3D image.
 You don't need a device to do it.

-The Scales were so named because here Klondikers could opt to have their stuff weighed on ‘scales’ for a price, and then carried to the top of Chilkoot Pass by local Native Americans OR just leave on the ground.
+The Scales were so named because here Klondikers could opt to have their stuff weighed on ‘scales’ for a price, and then carried to the top of Chilkoot Pass by local Native Americans OR just leave it.
 Many ‘dumped’ what they did not want to carry up or pay another to do.
-The ground was littered with broken pottery shards, & other such debris.
+The ground is littered with broken pottery shards, & other such debris.
 I picked up a few artifacts, then tossed them back to preserve that history for others.
-Pik of “Golden Stairs”

 From The Scales I could see the “Golden Stairs” to the top of Chilkoot Pass, so I quit poking around in the dirt, hiked over to the Golden Stair’s base AND started my all-fours scramble up the snow-less yet jagged rocky slope of scree, ultimately reaching the snow-covered, mist-shrouded Chilkoot Pass top.

 I saw only 3 people on the Trail during those several days, one had turned back visibly shaken after seeing the Golden Stairs route.
-2 others were young powerful European men dressed in the Klondiker’s authentic wool plaid shirt & humping a few hundred yards away boldly upward.
+2 others were young powerful European men dressed in the Klondiker’s authentic wool plaid shirt & hiking boldly up a few hundred yards away from me.

 On top, I broke out of the cloudy mist & snow, quickly moving past small ponds & stark glacial features to a snow-free campsite overlooking Lindeman Lake & beyond it, Lake Bennett.